MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/CQD-upload-tenant-building-data.md

 From the CQD Summary Reports dashboard, select **Tenant Data Upload** from the CQD **Settings** menu (a gear icon at the top of CQD).
 From here, admins can upload their organization's building and endpoint information, such as mapping of IP addresses and geographical information, mapping each wireless access point and its MAC address, etc.

-1. Open CQD (from the Teams admin center, or at [https://cqd.teams.microsoft.com](https://cqd.teams.microsoft.com)), then select the gear icon in the upper-right corner, and choose **Tenant Data Upload** from the **Summary Reports** page.
+1. Open CQD (from the Teams admin center, or at [https://cqd.teams.microsoft.com](https://cqd.teams.microsoft.com)), then select the gear icon in the upper-right corner and choose **Tenant Data Upload** from the **Summary Reports** page.

    ![Screenshot of dialog box that appears while data is being uploaded](media/qerguide-image-tenantdataupload.png)